 Did COVID-19 Save the Forex Industry?Go to article >>

 The Binance Card in a beta version and currently available as a virtual card, which can be used for online purchases only.
 For POS purchases and most ATMs, the physical prepaid card is coming shortly, the exchange said.

 Yet, it’s still unclear if the physical card would implement new technologies such as PIN, chip, contactless payments, and withdrawals from ATMs.

 Crypto cards are becoming the norm

-The pre-order of this crypto debit card costs $15, and will be initially released in Malaysia, followed by Vietnam, with more countries to follow suite within the next few weeks depending on the interest in the card, and service providers agreements.
+The pre-order of this crypto debit card costs $15 and will be initially released in Malaysia, followed by Vietnam, with more countries to follow suit within the next few weeks, depending on the interest in the card, and service providers agreements.

 Binance has already signed a partnership with Simplex to enable users to buy cryptocurrencies with their credit cards.
 This collaboration allows Binance’s international users to make fiat deposits via a debit or credit card, which effectively provides a fiat onramp for its clients around the world.
 Users are routed to checkout with the EU-registered fintech company, which takes care of the authorization, payment processing, and delivery of cryptocurrencies.
 This makes using bank cards more straightforward and also taps Simplex’s expertise in verifying and securing crypto transactions.

-Specially issued crypto cards are becoming the norm that is quite popular since they allows users to cash out their digital assets and spend them at thousands of credit card-accepting merchants worldwide.
-These cards resolve one of the greatest drawbacks of cryptocurrencies which is the inability to use them in everyday life with the same ease as traditional currencies.
+Specially issued crypto cards are becoming the norm that is quite popular since they allow users to cash out their digital assets and spend them at thousands of credit card-accepting merchants worldwide.
+These cards resolve one of the greatest drawbacks of cryptocurrencies, which is the inability to use them in everyday life with the same ease as traditional currencies.